 Redirect Heroku Postgres calls to your Amazon RDS instance

 Finally, you'll need to tell your app running on Heroku to connect to the database hosted on AWS rather than the Heroku Postgres endpoint.
 This requires a small configuration that Heroku documents on their Web site.
+The broad steps are as follows:

 Challenges of migrating to AWS